Ibuprofen Kills More Than Pain, So What Is The Alternative?

 6. Miscarriage[6]

 Ibuprofen is, in fact, not unique in elevating cardiovascular disease risk and/or mortality.
-The entire category of non-steroidal anti-inflammatory drugs (NSAIDs) appears to have this under-recognized dark side; of the 100 unintended adverse health effects associated with their use, cardiovascular disease and cardiac mortality score highest on the list.
+The entire category of non-steroidal anti-inflammatory drugs (NSAIDs) appears to have this under-recognized dark side; cardiovascular disease and cardiac mortality score highest on the list of over 100 unintended adverse health effects associated with their use.
+See also our analysis of the rarely acknowledged dark side to aspirin: The Evidence Against Aspirin And For Natural Alternatives.

 So, what does one do?
 Pain is pain.
 Whether it happens to you, or you witness it in another (which can be worse), finding relief is a top priority.